British Columbia’s marine life is amazingly rich. In fact, most of BC’s overall biodiversity occurs in the ocean.

 Parks Canada intends to create one NMCA in each of the 29 marine regions that make up Canada’s three oceans but to date only 4 exist.

 Initially the study area encompassed approximately 900 square kilometres, from Haro Strait to the waters of Active Pass, southern Trincomali Channel and the south shore of Salt Spring Island, and Saanich Inlet.
 After a public outcry and based on ecosystem boundaries, it was expanded to a larger area of protection, which includes the area from Haro Strait to Gabriola Passage.
-Environmental groups, including Georgia Strait Alliance, strongly support the creation of an NMCA that includes the larger area Indeed, this larger area will be boundary around which further consultation with First Nations and communities will take place.

 - Read more about Rockfish Conservation Areas